 Field of Educational Measurement or related field with an emphasis on psychometrics or quantitative methods.

-* Strong computer programming skills for data manipulation and statistical/psychometric analyses.
-Required computer skills include the ability to program in measurement and statistical software such as Winsteps, Bilog-MG, SAS, STATA, R, or other related software packages.
+* Strong computer programming skills for data manipulation and statistical/psychometrics analyses.
+Required computer skills include the ability to program in measurement and statistical software such as Winsteps, Flexmirt, SAS, R, CASMA software or other related software packages.